 Some LSE-PKU Summer School courses at 200- or 300- level have specific prerequisites listed in the course descriptions, whilst others suggest (but do not require) particular academic backgrounds.
 Applicants for a course where prerequisites are in place should ensure that the documentation they provide with their application clearly indicates how their previous study meets this requirement.

-An application fee is payable with each application, and is paid by credit/ debit card through the secure online LSE eShop system.
+An application fee is payable with each application, and is paid by credit/ debit card through the secure online PKU online application system.

 The application form requires personal details, information on current or previous university study and current employment information.
 Details of an academic referee must be provided but a written reference is not required with the application.